bbauska/JS-generative-art/README.md

 Before journeying along any path, the groundwork needs to be in place.
 In this opening chapter, that’s what we’ll do, lay the groundwork.
 We’ll introduce SVG, explain what makes it a uniquely powerful image format, and show how it can be used with JavaScript to create generative art.
 In the process, we’ll set up our tools and a template we can use for subsequent sketches.

  ## Why JavaScript and SvJs?
+Most books about generative art use a Java-based language called Processing, or its JavaScript port p5.js.
+Processing was created specifically for artists and designers new to coding and has a large and active community.
+So why doesn’t this book use it?
+My first forays into generative art were with Processing, so I certainly acknowledge its value.
+I quickly moved to p5.js when the library was first released in 2013, which allowed generative sketches to be written directly in JavaScript, the language of the Web.
+But when I wanted to integrate some of my own sketches into real-world web development projects, its limitations quickly showed.
+It’s a large library, clocking in at close to a megabyte at last check, and while that may not sound like much, it’s a lot by web development standards.
+© David Matthew 2024 	1
+D. Matthew, Generative Art with JavaScript and SVG, Design Thinking,  https://doi.org/10.1007/979-8-8688-0086-3_1 The p5.js library is built on top of the HTML Canvas API, which I soon discovered is actually quite straightforward to use.
+Using this API directly, I was able to achieve much the same results as with p5.js, so that became my go-to.
+However, the output of all my sketches – p5.js or Canvas – was still resolution-dependent bitmap graphics, devoid of any semantic content.
+What does that mean, and why does it matter (to me at least)?
+Let me explain.

+## Introducing Scalable Vector Graphics